jeknom/portfolio/README.md

    - Credentials for a new portfolio user.
    - Details for generating SSL certificates ([Certbot](https://certbot.eff.org/)).
 3. Switch over to the new portfolio user `sudo su portfolio` and navigate to `/home/portfolio`.
-4. Open the .env file with your favorite text editor and fill in the environment variables by following the example at the bottom of this section.
+4. Open the .env file with your favorite text editor and fill in the environment variables by following the example below.
 5. Run the portfolio with `docker-compose -f docker-compose.prod.yml up`.
 6. If everything has been set up correctly, the portfolio should now be up and running on your domain.

+## Example environment variables

 ```
 # .env